List of Coronation Street characters introduced in 1960: Harry Hewitt

 Harry Hewitt is played by actor Ivan Beavis.

 Harry Hewitt was the second of Thomas and Mary Hewitt's children, born on 24 February 1921.
 Like his older sister Alice, he was educated at Hardcastle's Factory School, which later became Bessie Street School, before going out to work at fifteen and landing a job as a clippie on the newly established Weatherfield Bus Service.

 Harry and Alice both suffered from Mary's mental problems.
 During the Depression, Thomas had been so desperate for work that he joined a raid on Elliston's Raincoat Factory, only to be caught by the police and imprisoned.
 By the time he returned home, Mary had changed into resentful and angry woman, but her problems went ignored until the night Harry returned home from a pub crawl after receiving his first wage from the buses.
 As he stumbled into the house blind drunk, Mary came charging down the stairs in her nightgown, a carving knife in her hand, and started slashing at her son in a psychotic episode.
 While the neighbours held her down, the doctor was called and Mary was carted off in a van.
-She spent the rest of her life in a mental asylum, passing away in 1936.
+She spent the rest of her life in a mental asylum, dying in 1936.
 Harry, who had sustained cuts to his arms in the attack, didn't attend the funeral.

 Thomas Hewitt was not particularly close to either of his children, and after war broke out, was ashamed of Harry not being accepted into service (due to foot problems).
 In June 1940, Alice's husband Sam Burgess was killed in battle, and Thomas shamed his son into enlisting.
 Harry rarely visited Weatherfield during his leave from service, preferring to stay with his sister, but returned briefly for his favourite cousin Sally Todd's wedding.

 Living with his father after the war, Harry returned to the buses, where he was promoted to conductor.
 One of the new clippies was Nellie Briggs, with whom Harry arranged a double date, with his mate Len Fairclough and her friend Lizzie Harding making up the numbers.
 Harry and Len quickly realised they were both after Nellie and Harry ended up going for Len when he made a play for Nellie first, only to be knocked to the floor by Len.
 It was only when Lizzie leaned down to nurse his bloody nose that Harry noticed that she wasn't bad either, and arranged a date!